heidiyliu/heidiyliu.github.io/tabs/teaching.md

 An introduction to astronomy designed for students in the physical sciences and engineering.
 The course covers topics similar to introductory astronomy but approaches them with greater emphasis on mathematics and physics.

-My responsibilities included grading exams and homework, maintaining the gradebook, answering student questions, and supporting the day-to-day administration of the course.

 ## Teaching Approach